 Common Signs Something is Wrong with Your Teen

 When children start spinning out of control, they usually exhibit many different signs which parents need to watch out for.
 Unfortunately, many parents often write off these signs as normal adolescent behavior.
-As a result, they don’t realize that their child is into drugs or other at-risk behavior until it is too late.
+As a result, they don’t realize that their child is into poor choices or other at-risk behavior until it is too late.
 So how can you as a parent know for sure whether or not your child is in danger?
 Simple … by understanding that every child is in danger of this.
-The parent who says “not my kid” is the same parent who will miss all the signs that their child has started experimenting with drugs, promiscuity, illegal activities or other troubled behavior.
+The parent who says “not my kid” is the same parent who will miss all the signs that their child has started experimenting with poor choices, promiscuity, illegal activities or other troubled behavior.
 Often they will stay in this state of denial until their son or daughter is in real trouble.
 So what should you as parents be looking for?

 Dramatic changes in style of clothes, hair, music

 These outward signs of rebellion should be obvious to a parent.
 Has your child started listening to radically different music such as heavy metal or punk rock?
 Is your kid coloring their hair some weird color just to fit in?
 Is your child dressing down to fit in with friends at school?
 All of these are outward signs that your child is succumbing to negative peer pressure.

 Hanging out with a bad crowd (a different crowd than they used to)

 Your child might try to tell you that his friends are cool kids.
 But you need to take a close look at the kinds of kids your child is hanging out with.
 Chances are the way these friends behave is the way your child behaves when you’re not around.
 Do some of your child’s friends smoke cigarettes or pot?
 If so, odds are your child is smoking too.
 Your child’s friends are like a mirror for your son or daughter — they look at themselves in that mirror and try to conform to what they see there.
 One of the best ways to get a good idea of what your child is like is to look at their closest friends.